jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ## Deprecated

+### Metadata argument

+The `$meta` argument that contained information about the current node or mark has been superseded by the `$info` argument.
+This is an object instead of an array.

+### Data argument

+The `$data` argument that contained the source node or mark object has been superseded by the `$item` argument.

 ### Individual render/parse HTML methods

 The individual `Mutator::renderHtml()` and `Mutator::parseHtml()` methods have been deprecated.
 These were never documentented so it's unlinkely anyone is using them, and they were just aliases for `Mutator::html()` anyway.

 ### Reverse HTML mutators

 Reverse HTML mutators have been deprecated and will be removed in a future version.
-They never really made sense as part of Mutator, they can’t currently work with the new field specific plugin configuration, and as far as I’m aware no one’s using using them anyway.
+They never really made sense as part of Mutator, they can’t work with the new scoped plugins feature, and as far as I’m aware no one’s using using them anyway.